youngtuotuo/dotfiles/vim_notes.md

 ### Pane Resize

-        Ctrl + w  _   - max out the height of the current split Ctrl + w |    - max out the width of the current split Ctrl + w =    - normalize all split sizes
+        Ctrl-w  _   - max out the height of the current split Ctrl-w |    - max out the width of the current split Ctrl-w =    - normalize all split sizes
-        Ctrl + w R    - swap top/bottom or  left/right split
+        Ctrl-w R    - swap top/bottom or  left/right split

 ### Delete all trailing spaces